With a frameset, you can display multiple files in a frame or in one window. You can only add tagged files to a

-- Under Templates, you can arrange the frames horizontally, vertically, or in a custom arrangement.
+- Under Templates, arrange the frames horizontally, vertically, or in a custom arrangement.

-- In the frame you can define the source and the properties of the source.
+- In the frame, define the source and the properties of the source.

-- On the sides of the frames you can enter “auto” or you can specify the size in percent or in pixels.
+- On the sides of the frames, set the size in percent, pixels or select auto.

-- When you open the frameset, all sources that you have entered before will be displayed simultaneously in a single window.
+- Open the frameset.
+All the sources that you have entered before will be displayed simultaneously in a single window.

 The checked options for the frame properties take effect only in user mode:

-- Hide horizontal scrollbar: If checked, the horizontal scrollbar isn’t shown in the frame.
+- Hide horizontal scrollbar: the horizontal scrollbar isn’t shown in the frame.

-- Hide vertical scrollbar: If checked, the vertical scrollbar isn’t shown in the frame.
+- Hide vertical scrollbar: the vertical scrollbar isn’t shown in the frame.

-- Hide sheet selector: If checked, the sheet selector isn’t shown in the frame.
+- Hide sheet selector: the sheet selector isn’t shown in the frame.

-- Use for export: In a frameset it can be established only one frame for export as xlsx-Snapshot or HTML.
+- Use for export: it can be established only one frame for export as xlsx-Snapshot or HTML.
 For PDF export, see below.
-Without setting the frame for the export will be randomly selected.
+Without any setting, the frame for the export will be randomly selected.

-When defining a frameset, please avoid duplicate loading of files.
+When defining a frameset, avoid loading duplicate files.
 Files loaded as frames in the frameset should not be defined as resource workbooks for another frame in the frameset at the same time.

 By using a frameset, you can create comfortable report controls.
 See the article Example: Frameset.